LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 Complex Loops and Advanced RAJA Features
 =================================================================

-RAJA provides two APIs for expressing complex loop kernels, such as nested
+RAJA provides two APIs for writing complex loop kernels involving nested
-loops: ``RAJA::kernel`` and ``RAJA::launch`` .
+loops: ``RAJA::kernel`` and ``RAJA::launch``.
+We briefly describe them here.

-``RAJA::kernel``
+The tutorial sections provide much more detailed descriptions.

-is analogous to ``RAJA::forall`` in that the semantics involve kernel execution templates, execution policies, iteration spaces, and lambda kernel bodies.
+``RAJA::kernel`` is analogous to ``RAJA::forall`` in that the semantics involve kernel execution templates, execution policies, iteration spaces, and lambda expression kernel bodies.
+The main differences between ``RAJA::kernel`` and ``RAJA::forall`` are:

-The main differences with ``RAJA::forall`` are that ``RAJA::kernel`` execution policies can be much more complicated, ``RAJA::kernel`` requires a tuple of iteration spaces (one for each level in a loop nest), and ``RAJA::kernel`` can accept multiple lambda expressions to express parts of a kernel body.
+  * ``RAJA::kernel`` requires a tuple of iteration spaces, one for each level in a loop nest, whereas ``RAJA::forall`` takes exactly one iteration space
+  * ``RAJA::kernel`` can accept multiple lambda expressions to express different parts of a kernel body, whereas ``RAJA::forall`` accepts exactly one lambda expression

-Almost all aspects of kernel execution are represented in the execution policies, which support a wide range of compile-time loop transformations and advanced features.
+Also, ``RAJA::kernel`` execution policies are more complicated than those for ``RAJA::forall``, which essentially represent the kernel execution environment only. ``RAJA::kernel`` execution policies enable complex compile time algorithm transformations to be done without changing the kernel code.
+Some examples of this will be shown in the following exercises.
+Please see :ref:`loop_elements-kernelpol-label` for more information.

-``RAJA::expt::launch``, in contrast, uses the ``RAJA::expt::launch`` template, which takes a ``RAJA::expt::Grid`` type argument for expressing the teams-thread lauch configuration, and a lambda expression which takes a ``RAJA::expt::LaunchContext`` argument.
-The lambda provides an execution environment (e.g., CPU or GPU) for a kernel.
-Within that environment users execute kernel operations using ``RAJA::expt::loop<EXEC_POL>`` method calls, which take lambda expressions to express loop details.
+An alternative to ``RAJA::kernel`` is the ``RAJA::expt::launch`` template, which takes a ``RAJA::expt::Grid`` type argument for expressing the teams-thread launch configuration, and a lambda expression which takes a ``RAJA::expt::LaunchContext`` argument.
+Code written inside the lambda expression body will execute in the execution environment (e.g., CPU or GPU) specified by the template parameter supplied to the ``RAJA::expt::launch`` method.
+Within that environment, a user executes kernel operations using ``RAJA::expt::loop<EXEC_POL>`` method calls, which take lambda expressions to express loop details.

+.. note:: A key difference between the ``RAJA::kernel`` and
+          ``RAJA::expt::launch`` approaches is that almost all kernel execution are expressed in the execution policy when using ``RAJA::kernel``, whereas for ``RAJA::expt::launch`` the
+          kernel execution pattern is expressed mostly in the lambda expression kernel body.

+One may argue that ``RAJA::kernel`` is more portable and flexible in that it enables compile time code transformations without changing kernel body code.
-Which RAJA API to use depends on personal preference (kernel structure is more explicit in application source code with ``RAJA::expt::launch``, and more concise and arguably more opaque with ``RAJA::kernel``), and other concerns, such as portability requirements, runtime policy selection, etc.
-There is a large overlap of algorithms that can be expressed using either API, and there are things that one can do with one or the other but not both.
+On the other hand, ``RAJA::expt::launch`` is simpler and more intuitive, but may require more code changes for algorithm changes.
+Which interface to use depends on personal preference (kernel structure is more explicit in application source code with ``RAJA::expt::launch``, and more concise and arguably more opaque with ``RAJA::kernel``), and other concerns, such as portability requirements, run time policy selection, etc. There is a large overlap of algorithms that can be expressed using either interface, and there are things that one can do with one or the other but not both.

 In the following sections, we introduce the basic mechanics and features of both APIs with examples and exercises.
 We also present a sequence of